RobotsBuildingEducation/Educate/README.md

 I like to say that you can comfortably afford a family of 4 in any US state.
 So salaries in Alabama may be different than salaries in California, but the cost of living adjustments generally even out in terms of what can actually be afforded.
 Think of it historically - tech jobs are relatively new and the US economy leans on tech markets because we can easily distribute these systems globally.
 Data is valuable in a period of time where nations like Mexico or France have not created their own "Apple".
 So this market has a lot of time afforded to it, and historically speaking that means that this period of time will be known for that no different than how industrial jobs were once praised.

 You can earn well over $500,000 in software engineering by working in big firms of the right startup.
 I like to work at startups.

+# 6. Things RO.B.E Is Working On

+1. Creating a stronger relationship with recruiters to participate here and create an accessible network for beginners
+2. Develop a relationship with Hack The Hood
+3. Learning more about crypto/DID protocols with atp or the at_protocol
+4. Lesson 22: Creating a financial technology project or company.